openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/precision-control.rst

-* In **ACCURACY mode**, the device cannot convert floating point tensors to a smaller floating point type, so devices try to keep the accuracy metrics as close as possible to the original values ​​obtained after training relative to the device's real capabilities.
+* In **ACCURACY mode**, the device cannot convert floating point tensors to a smaller floating point type, so devices try to keep the accuracy metrics as close as possible to the original values obtained after training relative to the device's real capabilities.
   This means that most devices will infer with ``f32`` precision if your device supports it.
+  In this mode, the :ref:`Dynamic Quantization <enabling-runtime-optimizations>` is disable.
 * In **PERFORMANCE mode**, the device can convert to smaller data types and apply other optimizations that may have some impact on accuracy rates, although we still try to minimize accuracy loss and may use mixed precision execution in some cases.